 Others, who once knew the truth relative to “eternal judgment,” also have regressed to spiritual infancy, namely those who now contend that the “eternal judgment” for the wicked is annihilation, i.e., utter extinction.

 In his book, After Life, F. LaGard Smith contends that following the Judgment, all suffering of the wicked ultimately will end and God’s enemies will exist no more (165-197).
 Such a view stands in direct opposition to the declaration of the Judge himself (Matthew 25:46).

 The various cases cited in this article reveal that a crisis state exists in the 21st century church.
 There is not only digression—there is considerable regression!

 - Owen, John.
+1980, reprint.
 An Exposition of the Epistle to the Hebrews.
-Grand Rapids: Baker.
-Reprint 1980.
+Grand Rapids, MI: Baker.
 7 Vols.

 - Smith, F. LaGard.
 2003.
 After Life.
 Nashville, TN: Cotswold.

 - Thayer, J. H. 1958.
 A Greek-English Lexicon of the New Testament.
 Edinburgh: T. & T. Clark.